Dimmazz/Dimmazz/README.md

 ## You can call me **Dimmazz** or **MazuSad**.
     I'm an interesting Front End Developer.
     I work with Open Source and non-commercial projects.
-    Now I am looking for a good company in the USA (CA or FL)
+    Now I am looking for a good company in the USA (CA or FL) or in Russia (Moscow, Saint Petersburg)

 ---